 Mr Harry Aubrey-Fletcher: The third Godfather of Prince Louis is Harry Aubrey-Fletcher.
 Harry attended both Ludgrove prep school and Eton with Prince William.
 Catherine and William famously stepped out together to attend the wedding of Harry in 2011 after their engagement.

 The Lady Laura Meade: Wife of William’s old Etonian friend James Meade who also made a speech at the royal wedding and Godfather of Princess Charlotte, Lady Laura Meade is in the royal circle for a long time and a very close friend to the couple.

 Mrs Robert Carter: Hannah Carter wife of Robert Carter attended Marlborough College with Catherine.
 Her sister-in-law, Sophie Carter, is one of Charlotte’s godparents.

 Miss Lucy Middleton: A solicitor in London, specialising in media litigation for Atkins Thomson, Lucy Middleton is Duchess’ cousin.
 She is said to be close to the Duchess as the pair spent their gap year together in Florence.

 Kensington Palace announced the details of the christening just a few minutes before the ceremony.

 Today, we saw the family of five together for the first time.
 Prince George and Princess Charlotte looked cute at the christening of their younger brother.
 William encouraged both George and Charlotte to shake hands with the Archbishop of Canterbury and when they did he said,” Well Done”.

 As usual, the show was stolen by cute Prince George and Princess Charlotte.

 Both George and Charlotte were in blue outfits matching their father who was in a blue suit.

 Louis wore the handmade replica of the Royal Christening Robe, made by Angela Kelly, Dressmaker to The Queen.
-The original Honiton lace and satin robe that is now 172 years old, was the last wore by Lady Louise Windsor in 2004.
+The original Honiton lace and satin robe that is now 172 years old, was last worn by Lady Louise Windsor in 2004.
 After years of wearing it had become too fragile to use, so in 2008 the Queen commissioned a replica.
 It features the same length skirt, elaborate collars and bow as its predecessor.
 The first baby to wear the replica robe was the son of Earl and Countess of Wessex James, Viscount Severn.